Gordonby/ApimTrafficSplitting/README.md

 Using an APIM policy, for traffic splitting.

+## Implementation

+Azure API Management does not come with a traffic splitting policy/algorithm.
+Fortunately it does leverage C# and some .NET Framework types in the policy expression engine.
+We can therefore use a simple Random function to randomly create a number between 1 and 100, then allocate the traffic based off that number.
+All things working as they should, we have a simple but effective way of balancing load.

+This can be leveraged in the following types of scenario

+- Canary (by sending a small percentage of traffic)
+- Blue/Green
+- Staged Migrations

+## Anti pattern

+Where using an Azure service that supports traffic splitting (like App Service, or Service Mesh in AKS) that should be the way to implement this capability.
+Where this is not possible

 ## Demonstration

 Using an Azure Load Test resource for traffic, then App Insights query to compare traffic volumes.